cchudzicki-ocw-testing/18.05-spring-2022/content/pages/syllabus.md

     - We will teach you everything you need to know to use R as a tool in this class.
     - You will not be expected to do any hardcore computer programming.

-## Groups

-For in-class problem solving you will work in groups of 3.

-- You will be able to choose your own group.
-- After a week or so groups will be more or less permanent.
-- Groups should sit together at tables.

 ## Textbook

 There will be no assigned textbook for the class.
 Readings will be assigned.